-Credit: .5 PA2600 Advanced Chamber Orchestra Advanced Chamber Ensemble (ACO) is an auditioned ensemble of experienced string, woodwind, brass and percussion students from BHS Orchestra and BHS Concert Band.
-ACO students explore challenging symphonic and choral repertoire from Baroque, Classical, Romantic, Contemporary and non-European traditions.
-ACO students are challenged to cultivate leadership, personal responsibility, and interpersonal collaboration within the ensemble throughout the rehearsal and performance process.
-Graduating 8th through 11th graders will audition in late February or March for placement in the class.
-Grade: 9-12 Prerequisite: By audition.
-Students in ACO also attend String Orchestra, Concert Orchestra or Concert Band in a limited capacity.
+Contemporary and non-European traditions.
+ACO students cultivate musicality, individual responsibility and peer leadership within this ensemble.
+Current 8th through 11th grade students can audition for orchestra placement in mid-March.
+Grade: 9-12 Credit: 1 Prerequisite: Audition.
+Students in ACO also participate in String Orchestra, Concert Orchestra or Concert Band in a limited capacity.
 PA2700 AP Music Theory This course corresponds with one-to-two semesters of a typical, introductory college music theory course that covers music theory, basic compositional techniques, and musicianship skills including sight-singing and listening skills.
 Students develop the ability to recognize, understand, and describe aspects of tonal music that are heard or presented in a score.
 AP Music Theory is intended for students who desire it for enrichment as well as for those who plan to pursue music in college.
 Upon completion of this course, students are prepared to take the AP Music Theory exam offered by the College Board.
 The prerequisite for this course is a basic knowledge and understanding of music notation.
 Students who wish to learn to read music are encouraged to take Concert Choir (PA1000), or Piano Class (PA 3400) prior to taking AP Music Theory.
-Prerequisite: A basic knowledge and understanding of music notation; Member of BHS ensemble or permission of instructor Grade: 10-12 Credit: 1 PA2801 Drumming and World Music: Africa, Latin America and the Caribbean Do you love to drum or have you ever wanted to?
-Students with or without prior musical experience will learn to play hand drums and other percussion instruments and traditional styles from parts of Africa, the Caribbean, Latin America and the United States.
+Prerequisite: A basic knowledge and understanding of music notation; Member of BHS ensemble or permission of instructor Grade: 10-12 PA2801 Drumming and World Music: Africa, Latin America and the Caribbean Do you love to drum or have you ever wanted to?
+Students with or without prior musical experience will learn to play hand drums and other percussion instruments and traditional styles from parts of Africa, the

+Caribbean, Latin America and the United States.
 Students who already play an instrument will also have the opportunity to learn to play these styles on their instrument, and all will learn traditional samba drumming from Brazil, bomba from Puerto Rico, rumba from Cuba and more, as well as create original works based on these styles.
 We will learn songs and discuss their cultural, traditional and historical significance.
-Grade: 9-12 No prerequisite PA2900 Piano Class Piano Class is an introductory level class for anyone with or without previous keyboard experience.
+Grade: 9-12 No prerequisite Credit: .5 PA2900 Piano Class Piano Class is an introductory level class for anyone with little or no previous keyboard experience.
 Students in this semester-long course develop their piano playing skills and basic musicianship skills.
 Individual instruction is provided in playing technique, note reading in both bass and treble clefs, playing chords, and harmonizing melodies from a lead sheet.
+Music vocabulary, notation concepts, and some chords, and harmonizing melodies from a lead sheet.
 Music vocabulary, notation concepts, and some music theory concepts are also introduced.
 Musical selections are chosen from a variety of styles from classical to contemporary and more.
 Students in this class develop skills to be a piano player.
-Grade: 9-12 No prerequisite PA2950 Guitar, Ukulele and Bass through Songs and Songwriting, Level One Would you like to learn to play guitar, ukulele and/or bass through playing your favorite songs?
-Would you like to bring your own creative ideas to life and learn to write original songs while developing your skills on an instrument?
-If you answered yes to either of these questions, this is the class for you.
-In level one of this class, students with little or no experience on guitar, ukulele or bass learn the basics of playing chords, melodies and bass lines, learn to read chord charts and standard notation, basic chord voicing, strumming patterns and fingerstyle techniques, and the basics of soloing over different song forms.
-Students get to choose the songs they want to learn and learn to write their own original songs.
-Instruments will be provided for students who need them for this class.
 Grade: 9-12 No prerequisite Credit: .5